Central Carolina Cares!

 Laptop Checkout

 Do you need a laptop to complete your online classes?
-We currently have laptops available to check out through the library (subject to availability).
-Please come into the library at the Lee or Harnett campuses to check out a laptop.
+Please complete the Laptop Request form and we will contact you to notify you of availability.
+You can also come into the library at the Lee or Harnett campuses to check out a laptop.

 Mental Health Resources